krzkaczor/node-csharp/README.md

 ##Usage

 	var NodeCSharp = require('NodeCSharp');

 	NodeCSharp.fromFile('pathToYourMain.cs').then(function(res) {
     	console.log(res);
 	});

+It uses promises instead of callbacks.

 ##Motivation
+I needed a way to run plain C# source code.
+I use it in validation tests for my translator which target language is C#.
+So it is rather specific use of mono.

-If you didn't heard about [Edge JS](https://github.com/tjanczuk/edge), please go check it out - it will probably suit your needs ;)
+If you didn't heard about [Edge JS](https://github.com/tjanczuk/edge), please go check it out - it will probably suit your needs much better :)

 ##Crossplatform